ashleefv/ApplNumComp/L01 Git for Version Control.md

-# **Lecture 1: Git for Version Control**
+# **Lesson 1: Git for Version Control**

-This lecture focuses on Git for version control.
+This lesson focuses on Git for version control.

 Note: the instructions are provided for using Bitbucket as the site for hosting version control repositories.
 Alternatively, GitHub may be used instead.
 ## **Introductory Videos**